 Check Your Credit Score Daily

-You are able to check your credit score every time you log into your consumer mobile banking app!
-Credit Score is a free service offered at Main Street Bank, powered by SavvyMoney®, to help you understand your current credit score, give access to your full credit report, provide credit monitoring alerts, show you how you can improve it and find helpful information and tools to keep your information safe.
+You are able to check your credit score every time you log into your consumer mobile banking app or online banking!
+Credit Score is a free service offered at Main Street Bank, powered by SavvyMoney®, to help you understand your current credit score, get access to your full credit report, provide credit monitoring alerts, show you how you can improve it and find helpful information and tools to keep your information safe.

 With the Credit Score service, you can:

 - Receive alerts for changes to your credit

 - Simulate how future actions may impact your score

 - Get tips on rebuilding credit & saving money

 The Benefits of free Credit Score